 Another advantage of Top Of The Rock?
 It’s the rooftop of the Rockefeller Center of course, home to NBC and 30 Rock!
 Plus, since every tourist on the planet is obsessed with going on top of the Empire State Building, the lines there are much longer.
-Admission is the same now for both the Top Of The Rock and the Empire State Building at $36 per person; One World Observatory is slightly cheaper at $34..
+Admission is now for $40 for the Top Of The Rock, tickets for the Empire State Building start at $45 per person; and One World Observatory is slightly cheaper at $39.

 The museums – Guggenheim vs Met vs MoMA

 If you are a fan of modern art, the MoMA is a museum you should definitely NOT miss – it is one of the top ten art museums in the world, if not even one of the top five!
 This is one of the best New York attractions, in my opinion.
-You can even visit the MoMA for free on Friday nights after 5pm – but expect to tackle huge crowds.
-Either you visit another day and pay $25 admission which buys you a much less busy visit, or you deal with the Friday night crowds.
+Admission is $25.
 You can, however, get a better deal and skip the crowds with the multi-attraction passes I mention further on.

 The Metropolitan Museum Of Art is another iconic art gallery in New York, focusing on the old masters and ancient exhibits, ranging from famous American painters to European masters like Vermeer, Monet and Van Gogh.
 There are some contemporary exhibits here, but in its core, the Met is the place to see the classics.
-There’s no free admission day/hours here, except for a few museum days every year (check their website to find out when they take place).
+There’s no free admission day/hours here, except for a few museum days every year (check their website to find out when they take place) and admission is $30.

 The Guggenheim is the third well-known NYC museum, and houses another outstanding collection of contemporary art.
 If you are a modern art aficionado, you should visit either the Guggenheim or the MoMa while you’re in New York.
-Here you can pay what you wish on Saturdays between 5.45 and 7.45pm, normal admission is $22.
+Admission is $30, but if you’re on a tight budget, there’s a pay-what-you-wish admission period on Saturdays between 5 and 8pm.

 If you ask me, you can skip them.
 Yes, you get to see a lot of the city while riding around in them, and go past some of the best New York attractions, yes – but you’ll be stuck in traffic a lot.
 And taking good photos while moving is nearly impossible.
 It is much better to walk in the city, especially Manhattan is very walkable.
 There are some great audio guide apps for self-guided walking tours which I highly recommend!
 Safe the money for the hop-on hop-off bus and invest in a Broadway show instead.
 The TodayTix app /website offers discount tickets for all the major plays and musical every day – for as little as $49 (the same price of the hop-on hop-off bus) – and it’s Broadway!